Highlights from the Ratings and Financial Report for Sunstone Hotel Investors Inc. (SHO)

 SHO’s Market Performance

-SHO stocks went down by -0.68% for the week, with a monthly jump of 1.04% and a quarterly performance of -6.06%, while its annual performance rate touched 2.02%.
-The volatility ratio for the week stands at 2.91% while the volatility levels for the past 30 days are set at 3.27% for Sunstone Hotel Investors Inc..
-The simple moving average for the period of the last 20 days is 1.70% for SHO stocks with a simple moving average of -4.09% for the last 200 days.
+SHO stocks went up by 0.34% for the week, with a monthly jump of 6.67% and a quarterly performance of -4.11%, while its annual performance rate touched 3.09%.
+The volatility ratio for the week stands at 2.87% while the volatility levels for the past 30 days are set at 3.13% for Sunstone Hotel Investors Inc..
+The simple moving average for the period of the last 20 days is 1.46% for SHO stocks with a simple moving average of -3.62% for the last 200 days.

 Analysts’ Opinion of SHO

-Wells Fargo, on the other hand, stated in their research note that they expect to see SHO reach a price target of $11.50, previously predicting the price at $13.
-The rating they have provided for SHO stocks is “Equal Weight” according to the report published on August 24th, 2021.
+Many brokerage firms have already submitted their reports for SHO stocks, with BofA Securities repeating the rating for SHO by listing it as a “Underperform.”
+The predicted price for SHO in the upcoming period, according to BofA Securities is $12 based on the research report published on January 10th of the current year 2022.

-Truist gave a rating of “Hold” to SHO, setting the target price at $11 in the report published on August 17th of the previous year.
+Wells Fargo gave a rating of “Equal Weight” to SHO, setting the target price at $11.50 in the report published on August 24th of the previous year.

-During the last 5 trading sessions, SHO fell by -0.68%, which changed the moving average for the period of 200-days by -4.98% in comparison to the 20-day moving average, which settled at $11.44.
-In addition, Sunstone Hotel Investors Inc. saw -0.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SHO rose by +0.34%, which changed the moving average for the period of 200-days by -8.33% in comparison to the 20-day moving average, which settled at $11.54.
+In addition, Sunstone Hotel Investors Inc. saw -0.51% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading